 Senior Software Engineer

 Peter studied Mathematics at Durham university in England.
 He went on to be self-employed making website content management systems for musicians in South London using PHP and mySQL before getting a job at Lionhead Studios making websites to support their game releases such as The Movies and the Fable franchise.
 Now he is diving into the uncharted waters of Linux, Python and Django.
 He enjoys reading anything, making and flying model airplanes and trees.
 Trees do not fly very well though.

 Gabriela is the Liga Inan project manager.
-Prior to Catalpa, Gabriela worked as a consultant on the Health Public-Private Partnerships program for the IFC.
-She earned her bachelor degree in Political Science and French from Gonzaga University, and a Masters of Public Administration at Cornell University.
-She is the founder and lead curator of TEDxDili.
-Gabriela has worked in the United States, Ghana, and Rwanda
+Prior to Catalpa, Gabriela worked as a consultant on the Health Public-Private Partnerships program for the International Finance Corporation.
+She earned her bachelor degree in Political Science and French from Gonzaga University, and a Masters of Public Administration at Cornell University under Fulbright program.
+She is the founder and lead curator of TEDxDili and TEDxDiliWomen.

 Sean Ting is a lifelong nerd and outdoors enthusiast.
 Prior to living in Timor-Leste he worked at Tower Research Capital, a high-frequency hedge fund based in New York City.
 As a part of this work he led a group that designed and built the team’s research platform and calculation engine.
 He attended Stanford University where he graduated in 2007 with a B.S. with Distinction in Mathematics and in 2008 with an M.S. in Computer Science with a focus on theory.